MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/oracle-database.md

 * ORA-12170: TNS: connect timeout occurred.
 * ORA-12504: TNS: listener was not given the SERVICE_NAME in CONNECT_DATA.

-These errors might occur if the Oracle tnsnames.ora database connect descriptor is misconfigured, the net service name provided is misspelled, or the Oracle database listener is not running or not reachable, such as a firewall blocking the listener or database port.
-Be sure you are meeting the minimum installation prerequisites.
+These errors might occur if the Oracle tnsnames.ora database connect descriptor is misconfigured, the net service name provided is misspelled, or the Oracle database listener isn't running or not reachable, such as a firewall blocking the listener or database port.
+Be sure you're meeting the minimum installation prerequisites.
 More information: [Prerequisites](#prerequisites)

 Visit the [Oracle Database Error Help Portal](https://docs.oracle.com/en/error-help/db/) to review common causes and resolutions for the specific Oracle error you encounter.
 Enter your Oracle error in the portal search bar.